 That same day, on behalf of our clients, Earthjustice filed a lawsuit challenging the illegal order.

-“Our legal system remains an important backstop against the abuses of power we’ve witnessed over the course of the past two years,” said Jenny Harbine, the lead Earthjustice attorney on the lawsuit.
+“Our legal system remains an important backstop against the abuses of power we’ve witnessed over the course of the past four years,” said Jenny Harbine, the lead Earthjustice attorney on the lawsuit.
 “That’s why we went to court to defend our public lands, clean air and water, and a healthy climate for all.”

 The pause in federal coal leasing had been ordered in 2016 by former Interior Secretary Sally Jewell to allow time to review and reform the federal program to ensure protection of the climate.
 The coal leasing program determines how 570 million publicly-owned acres are leased to coal companies for exploration and mining.
 It has not been significantly updated since 1979.